 “What warranties do you offer?”

 It’s common for builders to provide a one-year warranty on workmanship and a 10-year structural warranty.
-Be sure to ask your builder what their warranty covers and make note of any limitations.
+Be sure to ask your builder what their warranty covers and note any limitations.
 You should also receive separate manufacturers warranties on the appliances (i.e. air conditioner, water heater, stove/oven, etc.).

 “What are your plans for the community?”

-Depending on the size of the land, most builders build out a community in sections, so depending on when you purchase, you could be in for several months of on-going construction.
+Depending on the size of the land, most builders build out a community in sections; so depending on when you purchase, you could be in for several months of on-going construction.